NafiulIslamBD/nafiul_islam_precision_agriculture_HSTU_CNU_UTK.github.io/_pages/cv.md

 ---

 ## Grants & Funding
-- AFRI Postdoctoral Fellowship (Submitted), USDA-NIFA, 2026
+- Research Equipment Grant (Submitted), April, 2026 Office of the Vice Chancellor for Research, The Texas A&M University System (A&M System)

 ---